Horosphere: Models

 In the conformal ball model, a horosphere is represented by a sphere tangent to the horizon sphere.
 In the upper half-space model, a horosphere can appear either as a sphere tangent to the horizon plane, or as a plane parallel to the horizon plane.
 In the hyperboloid model, a horosphere is represented by a plane whose normal lies in the asymptotic cone.

 Curvature

-A horosphere has a critical amount of (isotropic) curvature: if the curvature were any greater, the surface would be able to close, yielding a sphere, and if the curvature were any less, the surface would be an (N − 1)-dimensional hypercycle.
+A horosphere has a critical amount of (isotropic) curvature: if the curvature were any greater, the surface would close, yielding a sphere, and if the curvature were any less, the surface would be an (N − 1)-dimensional hypercycle.